Jerbear28-spec/Adult-Content-Blocker/README.md

-<h1 align="center">Manually configuring the DNS Resolver on a Home Network to Block Innapropriate Content</h1>
+<h1 align="center">Manually Configuring the DNS Resolver on a Home Network to Block Innapropriate Content</h1>

 <p align="center">
 (Picture with transparent background)